Welcome to Kenilworth Square

 Protect Kenilworth Square is an initiative by residents of Kenilworth Square and the wider Dublin 6 area.
 In April 2024, we were deeply shocked to learn of the devastating redevelopment plans for the Square by The Congregation of the Holy Spirit (the Spiritans) who own the parkland of Kenilworth Square.

-Who knows what a Phase 3 would entail?
-The Kenilworth Bowling Club on nearby Grosvenor Square has a synthetic bowling surface and bar facilities.
-They applied recently for floodlights.
-The tennis courts beside the bowling club already have floodlights.
-The once visible Georgian square at Mountpleasant is fully surrounded by monstrously tall, densely-planted conifers.
-You can no longer enjoy the once beautiful visual amenity.
-Mountpleasant has also acquired, over time, synthetic playing surfaces, floodlights and a massive clubhouse, complete with a gym and bar facilities.
+The Georgian square at Mount Pleasant in Ranelagh is fully surrounded by monstrously tall, densely-planted conifers, so that you can no longer enjoy what was once a beautiful visual amenity.
+Mount Pleasant has also acquired, over time, numerous synthetic playing surfaces, floodlights and a massive clubhouse, complete with a gym, a bar and lounge.
 Is this what the future holds for the tranquil, naturally-lit green space that Kenilworth Square currently is?
+Will Astroturf pitches be installed next in Palmerston Park, Dartmouth or Belgrave Squares?

-We must ensure this does not happen to one of Dublin’s finest Victorian squares, which is also a vital green lung amidst a sea of ever-expanding high-rise developments just a short distance away on Harold’s Cross Road.
+We must ensure this does not happen to Kenilworth Square, one of Dublin’s finest Victorian squares, which is also a vital green lung amidst a sea of ever-expanding high-rise developments just a short distance away on Harold’s Cross Road.

 Many residents of the Square and adjacent streets regularly do circuits of the outside perimeter, walking or jogging, while enjoying, through the railings, the beautiful, tranquil views across the park.
 All appreciate the biodiversity that thrives inside the gates of Kenilworth Square.
+This external amenity will be lost forever if floodlights, a synthetic pitch, a car park and densely planted conifers are permitted.

 This website is intended to deepen appreciation by the citizens of Dublin of this precious natural resource, a wonderful legacy from the Victorian era.

 Kenilworth Square must be protected from the Spiritans / St Mary’s College Rathmines’ wholly inappropriate development plans and proposed commercialisation of Kenilworth Square.
+Please support our campaign to protect the Square by signing the petition.